bradmhauer/WiC-LLM/README.md

 ## 📖 Overview

-The WiC task evaluates whether a given word (lemma) has the **same or different meaning** across two sentences.
+The WiC task evaluates whether a given word (technically, lemma) has the **same or different meaning** across two sentences.
 This project explores how modern LLMs handle semantic disambiguation in context.

 We provide: